What does having hot or warm joints mean?

 Treatment and relief

-If you have been diagnosed with an inflammation-causing illness such as arthritis, you might consider one of the following:
+If you have been diagnosed with an inflammation-causing illness such as arthritis, you might want to consider including in your diet foods rich in anti-inflammatory nutrients:

 Other natural ingredients to consider include spirulina, green tea and ginger.